 Let’s start with the basics.
 Medicare Advantage is the name of a group of insurance plans offered by private companies that “replace” Original Medicare.
-This means that if you go with Medicare Advantage, all the services traditionally covered by Medicare Part A and B will now be covered under your MA plan.* MA benefits may be slightly different than those offered under Original Medicare, but they must offer equivalent benefits by law.
+This means that if you go with Medicare Advantage, all the services traditionally covered by Medicare Part A and B will now be covered under your MA plan (except for hospice care, still covered by Original Medicare).
+MA benefits may be slightly different than those offered under Original Medicare, but they must offer equivalent benefits by law.
 If you are new to MA and want to learn more about how it works, check out our Medicare Advantage Overview page.
-Everyone else, check out our Pros and Cons list below.

 Medicare Advantage Pros and Cons

 |MA Plan Pros||MA Plan Cons|

 |Out-of-pocket maximum is $6700 a year||Can only switch during Open Enrollment|